Rev. Aleksandr & Alyona Gröss

 DMC's Blog More About Latvia

-About the Hall’s Work in Albania
+About the Shallari’s Work in Albania

-More About Albania
+Support AIAFA More About Albania

-About Missionaries Serving with SON
+About Global Workers & Missionaries Serving with SON

 SON Network continues to develop and nurture international partnerships that produce a strong network of people, ministries, and resources between our overseas partners and North American believers.
-We accomplish this through sending short and long-term missionaries (when and where appropriate), hosting English Bible schools, camps and retreats, equipping & mentoring leadership through seminars, seminary support, evangelism and prayer.
+We accomplish this through sending short and long-term missionaries (when and where appropriate), nurturing global workers, hosting English Bible schools, camps and retreats, equipping & mentoring leadership through seminars, seminary support, evangelism and prayer.
 This is how relationships are strengthened, disciples are made, and the Body of Christ is equipped for Kingdom building.

 How YOU can get involved: